Burton (retailer)

-Burton is a British online clothing retailer and former high street retailer specialising in mens clothing and footwear.
-The company was a constituent of the FTSE 100 Index, but became a trading name of Arcadia Group Brands Ltd, part of the Arcadia Group.
+Burton Online Limited (trading as Burton Menswear) is a British online clothing retailer, former high street retailer and clothing manufacturer, specialising in men's clothing and footwear.
+It is operated by Debenhams Group in the United Kingdom.

+Previously, Burton was a constituent of the FTSE 100 Index, but became a trading name of Arcadia Group Brands Ltd, part of the Arcadia Group.
 Sir Philip Green acquired the Arcadia Group in 2002, and it became the sole owner of Burton.
-In 2020, Arcadia went into administration, putting the Burton brand up for sale; in February 2021, Boohoo.com acquired the brand from its administrators.

-There were over 400 stores in the UK.
+In 2021, Boohoo Group (now Debenhams Group) acquired the brand after Arcadia went into administration.

 History

 The company was founded by Sir Montague Maurice Burton in Chesterfield in 1903 under the name of The Cross-Tailoring Company.
 It was first listed on the London Stock Exchange in 1929 by which time it had 400 stores, factories and mills.

 After World War II, Montague Burton was one of the suppliers of demob suits to the British government for demobilising servicemen, comprising jacket, trousers, waistcoat, shirt and underwear.
 It has been speculated that this is the origin of the phrase "the full monty".
 In 1946, the company acquired the Peter Robinson department store chain.
 Montague Burton died in 1952.
 By this time, the company was the largest multiple tailor in the world.

 The company expanded by purchasing various other brands, including competitors until it was split from Debenhams in 1998.
 At this time Burtons became a brand name, and the Arcadia Group name took over as the group name.

 The companies purchased or merged with were: